Svilen-Stefanov/Data-Stream-Processing/README.md

 ### Running Tests
 Basically, whenever changing dataset or configuration, Kafka and/or Database should be refilled in the way it was already previously described.
-In case of running tests, this is different at all and should be done as well.
+In case of running tests, this is not different at all and should be done as well.

 After that, when running the program, you can specify the config file from which the data for that task will be loaded.
 Those config files can be located at: